ex-jedi/beginner-javascript-tutorials/README.md

     ```

-  - Can make a copy of an array with spread and add new items to avoid mutating the original,
+  - Can make a copy of an array with spread and add new items to avoid mutating the original.

     ```javascript
       const names = ['Mark', 'Kate', 'Dug', 'Jon', 'Sam'];